-Provide County-wide road inventory and condition assessment, easements and right-of-ways (ROW) acquisition, ROW infrastructure inspection, paving residential, arterial, and collector roads; develop management and maintenance schedules to provide residents with an increased use and enjoyment of their property, improved public health, safety, and welfare considerations; and better access for public safety and service vehicles.
+Provide county-wide road inventory and condition assessment, easements and right-of-ways (ROW) acquisition, ROW infrastructure inspection, paving local/residential, arterial, and collector roads; develop management and maintenance schedules to provide residents with an increased use and enjoyment of their property, improved public health, safety, and welfare considerations; and provide better access for public safety and service vehicles.

 Local/Residential Road Improvements

 Pasco County, like many predominately rural counties throughout the United States and Florida, funds the paving and repaving of the roads by assessing the benefited property owners.
-Property taxes are not used for road construction or maintenance.
-Your property taxes fund parks, libraries, jails, courts, law enforcement, animal control and a myriad of other County services and offices, but not local road improvements.
+Property taxes are not used for road reconstruction or maintenance.
+Your property taxes fund parks, libraries, jails, courts, law enforcement, animal control and a myriad of other county services and offices, but not local road improvements.

-Local or neighborhood streets are paved or repaved under the Special Assessment Ordinance No. 02-17 (PDF).
-While the County does maintain some limestone roads by grading, the County cannot afford to accept additional unpaved roads for maintenance or pave those we do maintain.
+Local or neighborhood streets are paved or repaved under the Special Assessment Ordinance No. 02-17 (PDF) Opens a New Window. .
+While the county does maintain some limestone roads by grading, the county cannot afford to accept additional unpaved roads for maintenance or pave those we do maintain.

 Paving Assessment Account

 The money to fund local/residential road improvements comes from the paving assessment account (a revolving fund).
-The benefited property owners are required to repay the money so that the paving assessment account will be replenished and future projects will be possible.
-The repayment can vary from five to 15 years depending on the project.
+The benefited property owners are required to repay the money in order for the paving assessment account to be replenished, ensuring future projects will be possible.
+The repayment can vary from five to 15 years, depending on the project.